inQWIRE/SQIR/VOQC/README.md

 rzq is a non-standard gate that we have defined specifically for VOQC. rzq(num,den) performs a rotation about the z-axis by ((num /den) * pi) for integers num and den.
 We have defined the gate this way to avoid floating point numbers, which significantly complicate verification.
 Gates of the form rz(f * pi) are automatically converted into our rzq form by converting the float f to its rational representation.

 The Coq source code for our optimizer is in src/.
-The code for extracting our Coq optimizations to OCaml (and optionally wrapping in a C library) is in extraction/. interop/ contains code for calling VOQC functions from Python (see below).
+The code for extracting our Coq optimizations to OCaml (and optionally wrapping in a C library) is in extraction/.

 ## Compilation